biases cognitive effects fallacies deception with statistics effective business writing body language

 - Reactance Bias Reactance Bias is the tendency to do something different from what someone wants you to do in reaction to a perceived attempt to constrain your freedom of choice.
 Reactance Bias can occur when you feel pressured to accept a certain view and can lead to a strengthening of resolve for an alternative view, regardless of its relative merits.

 - Self Serving Bias Self Serving Bias is the tendency to take credit for positive outcomes or to lay blame elsewhere for failures.
-There are two main motivations which lead people to act in this way: (1) They are trying to create a positive image of themselves, or (2) They are trying to preserve their self-esteem.
+There are two main motivations that lead people to act in this way: (1) They are trying to create a positive image of themselves, or (2) They are trying to preserve their self-esteem.

 - Status Quo Bias Status Quo Bias is the tendency to favour decisions that maintain the status quo (i.e., the existing state of affairs).
 Those affected by this bias choose not to divert from established behaviours unless there is compelling incentive to change.